Break It Down Again: B-sides

 The CD single included two non-album B-sides, of which "Schrodinger's Cat", the first in a number of songs by Orzabal dealing with modern physics, has acquired a cult status.

 In addition to the mentioned references, the song also quotes the guitar riff from "Sgt.
 Pepper's Lonely Hearts Club Band".
 The chorus line was already hinted at in the Tears for Fears cover of "Ashes to Ashes".
 The sample of a train announcer saying "Last train to Norwich" that runs through "Schrodinger's Cat" appeared again on the song "Master Plan".

 The song "Bloodletting Go" is one of the first songs written by Orzabal and Griffiths.
 Both songs were later included on the B-sides compilation Saturnine Martial & Lunatic.

 Music video

-The music video shows Orzabal, Griffiths, and Gail Ann Dorsey (who joined Tears for Fears as a touring member) performing the song on the desert El Mirage Lake, California, where the "Break It Down Again" single and the Elemental album covers were taken.
-The video was directed by Dani Jacobs.
+The music video for “Break It Down Again” was directed by British music video director and editor Dani Jacobs.
+It features Orzabal, Griffiths, and Gail Ann Dorsey (who joined Tears for Fears as a touring member) performing the song on the desert plains of El Mirage Lake, California, where the covers for the “Break It Down Again” single and the Elemental album were photographed.